abpeinado/TruckHunt/README.md

 If you are interested in testing and developement you can find sample data in JSON format within [database/data](database/data) folder of this repo.
 Once you have installed PostgreSQL you must seed the database.
 See PostgreSQL below.

 ## Tech Stack
-[React] with [React-Router] & [Redux] client side [Node] & [Express] server side
+  - [React] with [React-Router] & [Redux] client side
+  - [Node] & [Express] server side
-[PostgreSQL] with [pg-promise] database [Semantic-UI-React] for responsive UI/CSS
+  - [PostgreSQL] with [pg-promise] database
+  - [Semantic-UI-React] for responsive UI/CSS
-[Jest] with [Supertest] & [Enzyme] for testing
+  - [Jest] with [Supertest] & [Enzyme] for testing

-## Stripe API
+## Payments

 This application utilizes the Stripe API to allow payments for both vendors and customers.
-Stripe allows charging and payign customers in a variety of formats without payment information ever touching your server.
-For those interested in using this repo for their own project please register your app with Stripe to obtain your own keys, which you can store in your .env file (private keys) and in the webpack environmentplugin (public keys).
+Stripe allows charging and paying customers in a variety of formats without payment information ever touching the server; https encryption is all that is required.
+For those interested in using this repo for their own project please register your app with Stripe to obtain your own API keys, which you can store in your .env file (private keys) and in the webpack environmentplugin (public keys).

-## PostgreSQL
+## Database

 This application uses a PostgreSQL database to access vendor and customer information.